The Best Online PhD in Cybersecurity Degrees

 Many schools offer online cybersecurity PhD programs with minimal or no on-campus obligations.
 Some schools require students to appear for a meeting or event on campus as few as one time per year.
 With a computer-driven field such as cybersecurity, PhD degree seekers can likely find a fully online graduate program that fits their needs.
 Most colleges and universities require cybersecurity PhD students to complete a doctoral dissertation for graduation.
 Depending on the school, you may need to attend meetings in-person on campus, such as for your dissertation defense.
 Alternatively, your program may offer video meetings in lieu of a campus visit.

-Admission requirements for online cybersecurity PhD programs can vary widely between schools.
+Admission requirements for online cybersecurity PhD and Doctorate programs can vary widely between schools.
 However, most programs generally require applicants to hold a master’s degree in a STEM field.
 Some programs offer a combined master’s and doctoral degree, which may accept students with only a bachelor’s degree.
 Typically, applicants must have earned a minimum of a bachelor’s degree from a regionally accredited institution with a GPA of 3.0 or higher.
 In addition, admission applications usually require submission of GRE scores, letters of recommendation, and a personal essay or statement of research.
 Some institutions may also request documentation of previous research projects, such as a research portfolio or list of publications.

-Earning your PhD in cybersecurity online is a financial commitment and time investment.
+Earning your Doctorate or PhD in cybersecurity online is a financial commitment and time investment.
 In some cases, you may be able to obtain substantial financial support from your department in the form of scholarships or grants.
 On the other hand, your department may not offer the same types of financial support for online students as it does on-campus students.
 In these scenarios, you may wish to seek outside sources of funding such as private organizations or memorial foundations.
 While researching potential schools, be sure to take a close look at the cost of a program and weigh it against the benefits it can offer you.
 The table below offers a quick look at the cost and required number of credits for online PhD cybersecurity degrees.

 Are There Accredited Online Cybersecurity PhD Programs?